False Personation Lawyer Chicago

 Penalties for False Personation in Illinois

-The penalties for false personation depend on the specific facts of the case and the type of impersonation involved.
+False personation is typically charged as a felony offense.
+The severity depends on the facts of the case and the type of conduct involved.

 Class 4 Felony

-Most false personation cases are charged as a Class 4 felony.
+Most cases are charged as a Class 4 felony, punishable by:

 • 1 to 3 years in prison